 Jacobs Levy Equity Management is widely recognized as a leading provider of quantitative equity strategies for institutional clients.
 Building on the pioneering research of founders Bruce Jacobs and Ken Levy, the firm provides equity portfolios having the objective of either outperforming specified benchmarks or delivering absolute return, with managed risk.
-Jacobs Levy manages assets for a prestigious global roster of corporate defined benefit and defined contribution plans, public retirement and sovereign wealth funds, Taft-Hartley plans, endowments/foundations, and sub-advised funds, many of which are included in Pensions & Investments’ top 200 largest retirement funds.
+Jacobs Levy manages assets for institutions globally, including prestigious corporate defined benefit and defined contribution plans, public retirement and sovereign wealth funds, Taft-Hartley plans, endowments/foundations, and sub-advised funds, many of which are included in Pensions & Investments’ top 200 largest retirement funds.
 Read more.

 Bruce Jacobs